SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 ------------------------------

 When you define a function,
-you can optionally define one or more named, typed values that the function takes as input (known as :newTerm:`parameters`), and/or a type of value that the function will pass back as output when it is done (known as its :newTerm:`return type`).
+you can optionally define one or more named, typed values that the function takes as input, known as :newTerm:`parameters`.
+You can also optionally define a type of value that the function will pass back as output when it is done, known as its :newTerm:`return type`.

 Every function has a :newTerm:`function name`, which describes the task that the function performs.